-As described below, individuals originating from three of the five listed DPSs may occur in the action area.
+As described below, individuals originating from three of the five listed DPSs are likely to occur in the action area.
 Information general to all Atlantic sturgeon as well as information specific to each of the relevant DPSs, is provided below.